Mitsubishi Pajero Sport

 The Mitsubishi Pajero Sport is a body-on-frame mid-size SUV produced by the Japanese manufacturer Mitsubishi Motors using the Pajero nameplate since 1996.
-Based on the Triton pickup truck, the Pajero Sport has spanned over three generations.
-It is unrelated to the full-size Pajero, which was also built on a Ladder frame chassis until 1999, switching to monocoque thereafter and was discontinued in 2021.
+It has spanned over three generations, based on the Triton pickup truck.

 Mitsubishi has formerly used the Mitsubishi Challenger (三菱・チャレンジャー, Mitsubishi Charenjā) name for the vehicle in Japan and some international markets, but the name was dropped since the third generation in 2015 in favour of the Pajero Sport, Montero Sport, and Shogun Sport nameplates.

 First generation (K80/K90/PA/PA II; 1996)

 For the SUV sold alongside the first generation Montero Sport in Latin American markets, see Mitsubishi Montero Outlander.

 Production began in Japan in 1996, and was available for most export markets by 1997, where it was variously known as the Challenger, Pajero Sport in Europe, Montero Sport in North America, South America, Spain and the Philippines, Nativa in parts of Latin America, the Caribbean and the Middle East, Shogun Sport in the United Kingdom, and Strada G-Wagon in Thailand.
 Based on the Strada pickup truck of the same vintage, sharing many components and some body panels (i.e. front doors), the first-generation Pajero Sport was also built on the second-generation Pajero wheelbase, and served as a smaller model to the larger Pajero.

 Like the Pajero, it featured independent front suspension with torsion bars and a live rear axle.
 In addition to numerous facelifts over the years, there was a major suspension change from rear leaf to coil springs in late 2000.
 As its popularity increased, local assembly for foreign markets was introduced in China in 2003, and Brazil in 2006.
 Sales were discontinued in Japan in 2003.
 In the United States, where it was superseded by the Endeavor, sales ended in 2004.
 Sales in central and western Europe ended in 2008, with the introduction of the second generation Pajero/Montero Sport.
 In Japan, it was sold at a specific retail chain called Car Plaza.

 The 3-litre V6 is the most commonly used engine; it produces 175 hp at 5,000 rpm.
 The North American market received petrol V6 engines during all years of production while a petrol 2.4-litre engine was offered on base models from 1997 through 1999 in the United States and for additional years in Canada.
 Markets outside of North America also had a variety of turbo-diesel four-cylinder engines to choose between.